Skip to content

 How do I halve 3 eggs in a recipe?

-Beat the egg thoroughly, then measure out half by volume.
+Beat the egg well, then measure out half by volume.
 A large egg is about 50ml, so half is 25ml (about 1.5 tablespoons).
-Alternatively, use 2 egg yolks for richness, or 1 egg yolk + 1 tablespoon of egg white for balance.
-In most cakes and cookies, the exact split is forgiving.
+You can also use 2 egg yolks for extra richness, or 1 egg yolk + 1 tablespoon of egg white for a balanced result.
+In most cakes and cookies, the exact split is forgiving — don't stress it.

 Do I halve the baking powder and baking soda too?

-Yes — but with extra care.
-Leavening agents are the most sensitive ingredients to halve.
+Yes — but measure carefully.
+Leavening agents are the most sensitive things to get right when halving.
+Too much baking soda and your baked goods taste metallic or soapy.
+Too little and they won't rise.
 Halve them exactly.
-If you use too much baking soda, your baked goods will taste metallic or soapy.
-Too little and they won't rise properly.

 Should I halve the baking time when halving a recipe?

-No. Baking time is primarily determined by the thickness of the item, not the total quantity.
-If you halve a recipe and use the same pan size (resulting in a thinner item), check for doneness 5-10 minutes early.
-If you use a smaller pan that keeps the same depth, the time stays the same.
+No. Baking time is mostly determined by the thickness of the item, not the total quantity.
+If you halve the recipe and use the same pan (thinner result), start checking 5-10 minutes early.
+If you switch to a smaller pan that keeps the same depth, the time stays the same.

 What is the hardest thing to halve in baking?

-Eggs are the trickiest, since you can't cleanly split one in half without measuring.
-Leavening agents (baking powder, baking soda, yeast) are the most consequential — even a small error can affect the final texture significantly.
+Eggs, since you can't cleanly split one in half without measuring.
+Leavening agents (baking powder, baking soda, yeast) are the most consequential — a small error in either direction can noticeably affect the final texture.

 Can I halve any recipe?

-Almost any recipe can be halved, but some are easier than others.
-Simple cakes, cookies, and sauces halve very well.
-Bread recipes are trickier because yeast amounts and kneading behavior are harder to scale.
+Almost.
+Simple cakes, cookies, and sauces halve beautifully.
+Bread recipes are trickier since yeast amounts and kneading behavior are harder to scale down.
 Custards and soufflés can be temperamental.
-If in doubt, use our Recipe Scaler tool.
+When in doubt, use our Recipe Scaler tool.